The fluid in the connective tissue spaces is called interstitial fluid.

 The walls of the lymphatic vessels are permeable to liquids and dissolved substances.
 Lymph is quite similar in composition to blood plasma.

-Unlike blood, it does not contain red blood cells or platelets, but it does contain white blood cells.
+Unlike blood, it does not contain red blood cells or platelets, but it does have white blood cells.

 They kill pathogens (disease-causing microbes), cancer cells, and other harmful particles.
-They are an important part of the immune system.
+They are an essential part of the immune system.

 Composition and functions of interstitial fluid

 Interstitial fluid is a water solution that contains solutes (dissolved substances).
-Capillaries are often said to supply nutrients to cells and remove waste from them.
+Capillaries are often said to supply nutrients to cells and remove waste.

 However, interstitial fluid plays a more direct role in this process, as it forms a liquid connection between capillaries and cells.
 The main components of interstitial fluid include the following substances: